mohllal/software-design-and-architecture-assignments/course-1-object-oriented-design/week-3-design-principles/02-item-sharing-sequence.md

 # Ungraded Assignment - UML Sequence Diagram for Item Sharing

-## Assignment Topic

-- Make a sequence diagram that captures the interactions of objects in the item sharing app when a new item is added.
+Make a sequence diagram that captures the interactions of objects in the item sharing app when a new item is added.

-- Your sequence diagram should contain the following classes:
+Your sequence diagram should contain the following classes:
   - AddItemActivity
   - ItemList
   - Dimensions
   - Item

-- And contain calls of the following methods:
+And contain calls of the following methods:
   - onCreate()
   - loadItems()
   - saveItem()